mondoohq/simmons/README.md

 Now click and fill to your hearts content.
 Save it and you have your test.

-Please note that the code in this repository is implemented using the Python API.

 WARNING: If you install all dependancies for the browsers the installation requirements are quite significant.
 If possible use Headless mode when automating tests for your CI/CD pipeline.